 It is the mission statement of the Village of Croton-on-Hudson Police Department to preserve the rights, security and quality of life in our Village for all residents through the impartial enforcement of the law, prevention of crime, pursuit of violators of the law, and the maintenance of order in public places.
 The officers of the Village of Croton on Hudson Police Department pledge to be unbiased, respectful of life, courteous and civil in the performance of their duties in service to our community.

 Police Reform Action Items

-After a four-month review of documentation and community input, the following action items have been recommended by the Village's Police Reform Task Force:
+After a four-month review of documentation and community input, the Village's Police Reform Task Force recommended 13 action items to be reviewed by the Village Board.